 Would you rather work in an office or at home?
 How many working hours would you be willing to accept per week?
-Could you handle a career which requires being available on weekends?
-Are you looking to become a CEO one day, or a mid-tier position is enough for you?
+Could you handle a career that requires being available on weekends?
+Are you looking to become a CEO one day or a mid-tier position is enough for you?

 21st-century workplaces are, luckily, becoming more and more flexible than ever before in human history.
 A job that you could never do remotely 10 years ago might be quite possible to find today.
 And here is a little industry “secret”: If you are superb at what you do, the position of a proven professional will, more often than not, allow you to set conditions that you prefer even before setting foot on your first interview.

 If that’s how things are, why do you need to consider this step in the first place?
 Developing your career goes hand in hand with developing charisma and professional and personal integrity.
 Set your priorities straight as early as you possibly can.

 Choosing a career is not just a matter of personal preference.
 Your future job should help you maintain a reasonably comfortable lifestyle and a work-life balance you’d prefer.